 Their superiority was also noted by Los Angeles’ sports journalists, who voted the Indian hockey team’s prowess as ‘the most outstanding exhibition of skill in any sport.’

-The gold at Los Angeles laid the foundation for greater things to come.
+The gold at the 1932 Olympics in Los Angeles laid the foundation for greater things to come.
 The competition would get better four years later at Berlin but the Indian hockey team was destined to keep creating history for many Games to come.